Weighing in: Craft CMS vs WordPress

 If we’re looking at the numbers, again, the quantity available through WordPress dominates; there are some 60,000 to Craft’s 500.

-Craft CMS, on the other hand, doesn't rely so heavily on plug-ins to unlimited functionality.
+Craft CMS, on the other hand, doesn't rely so heavily on plug-ins for its functionality.
 It’s capable of offering many of the features you require for your CMS as a core part of the platform.
-If you do need a plug-in to extend the functionality of your site - and we use a number of specialist plugins on all of our sites - the quality of the plug-ins available through the official store is much more rigorously scrutinised by the community of Craft CMS-committed developers who use them.
+If you do need a plug-in to extend the functionality of your site - and we use several specialist plugins on all of our sites - the quality of the plug-ins available through the official store is much more rigorously scrutinised by the community of Craft CMS-committed developers who use them.

 SEO